rubysash/mp4-transcripts/README.md

 # Whisper GPU Transcription Setup (Windows Native)
 A complete working reference for setting up **faster-whisper (large-v3)** on **Windows with CUDA GPU acceleration**, verified on RTX 3080 with CUDA 12.9 and cuDNN 9.14.

+## TLDR

+- you need ffmpeg, downloaded somewhere
+- you need a powerful gpu to get the transcripts at 6x speed
+- these instructions suck

 ## Prerequisites